I-Mihara/BioDemuX.jl/README.md

 ## Tips to Speed Up Demultiplexing

 ### 1. Parallel Computing
-`Demux.jl` supports parallel computing, allowing faster processing of large datasets.
+`BioDemuX.jl` supports parallel computing, allowing faster processing of large datasets.
 To utilize parallel processing, follow the steps below:

 #### Starting Julia with Multiple Threads
 To enable parallel processing, you need to start Julia with multiple threads.
 Use the `-p` flag followed by the number of desired threads: